theopmw/recipe-box/TESTING.md

 - [x] Sign in with valid credentials, user redirected to profile page and "Welcome, \<username>" flash message displayed.

+- [x] Check that session value updates to a unique value in DevTools Appliction tab on log in.

+- [x] Check that session value updates to a unique value in DevTools Appliction tab on log out.

 - [x] Click "New Here?
 Register Account" link, user is redirected to Register page.

 ### Profile Page